diegozea/MIToS.jl/docs/src/MSA.md

 ```

 ```@example msa_indexing
-msa[2:2,:] # Using the range 2:2 to select the second sequence, keeping the sequence name
+msa[2:2,:] # Using the range 2:2 to select the second sequence, keeping also the sequence name
 ```

 If you want to obtain the aligned sequence with its name and annotations (and therefore